argosity/hippo/README.md

 * **Real-Time data updates**: Whenever a CRUD operation is performed on a model, the web-server will relay the event to client observers that have registered for updates.
 By default a model is registered for updates whenever it's bound to a view, which works to prevent unwanted updates and allows records to be garbage collected.
 Updates are performed by long-pulling via the message-bus gem.
 A client-side identity map is also used so that only one copy of the model for a given id exists and is updated.

-* **Next-Gen web-framework**: Derived from ampersand state, the web framework completely written in CoffeeScript and uses defined properties to implement data getter and setters.
-This means that it's IE 9+ only.
-It's heavily influenced by Backbone, Ampersand and a bit of Marrionette.
+* **Next-Gen web-framework**: Client is built in React using [mobex-decorated-models](https://github.com/nathanstitt/mobx-decorated-models).

 * **Integrated continual testing environment**: When ran in development mode, Lanes watches for file changes and runs the appropriate spec for both your client and server code automatically.
-Minispec is utilized for the Ruby models, and client code tested via Jasmine.
+Minispec is utilized for the Ruby models, and client code tested via Jest.

 * **Role-driven security**: Models can be marked as readable, writeable, or deletable for roles.
 Additionally, fields can be marked as read-only or invisible to prevent unauthorized access.